Youth in Music Band Championships

 The Youth in Music Band Championships is an annual high school marching band competition in Minneapolis, Minnesota.
-It is one of the largest marching band events in the Upper Midwest, attracting two dozen competitors and thousands of spectators every year.
-The 16th Annual championships will be hosted on October 10, 2020, at U.S. Bank Stadium.
+It is one of the largest marching band events in the Upper Midwest, attracting three dozen competitors and thousands of spectators every year from many U.S. states.
+The competition has been called YIM Grand Championships, YIM Upper Midwest Championships, and the YIMMYs.

 The first championship was held in 2005.
 Since 2006, state championship honors have been awarded to competing bands from Minnesota.

-The competition has been called the YIM Grand Championships and YIM Upper Midwest Championships.
-The competition and its awards are also known as the YIMMYs.

 History

 Past participants

 Bands from Minnesota, Illinois, Wisconsin, Iowa, South Dakota and Nebraska have attended YIM since its inception.
 The following is an incomplete list of recent and past participating bands.